tkm404/CapstoneProgLog/README.md

 * 15:26 Implement type advantage to boost attack stats, pass debug test!
 * 15:46 Type advantage/disadvantage logic working!
 * 16:32 Update UI with areas for Win indication and match feedback window.
+* 19:59 Back at it.
+Added UI area to indicate number of bouts played in a round.